RWLPedal/music-pcbs/WoodOwlAcoustic/README.md

 Set the gain control fully counter-clockwise, and the other controls at 50%.
 Adjust the trimmer while using the pedal until you can detect a slight bit of compression on the attack transient of each stroke of the strings.

 For a factory adjustment, inject a 1KHz @ 1V peak-to-peak signal at the pedals input, with the controls set the same.
 Measure the PCB at the test point (top right of the board) for 1.25V DC (+/-.05V DC), while adjusting the trimmer.
+The test point is also the same as pin 7 of U1.
 If 1.25V can't be achieved at the test point, then the JFET's Vgs(Off) is out of spec.
 It should be -1.00V +/-.15V.

+### Circuit details

+This trace is of the Dunlop (blue button) version of the Acoustic Guitar pedal.
+With their JFET bias selection, the range of Vgs(Off) is extended by +/- .1V (from +/- .05V to +/- .15V), without needing to adjust bias resistor values.

+The compression in the circuit is very subtle - it's not very squishy and not comparable to other the Rockman X100.

 ### Changes from stock circuit